 Empathetic – Just like in human to human conversations, it makes a big difference if the bot can put itself in the user’s shoes when responding.
 If the answers are too factual and devoid of any warmth, it may address the user’s queries but nothing more.
 In fact, it can even turn away the user who might prefer to speak to a human the next time.
 Think of how you as a consumer would want to be greeted and engaged with.

 Note that rather than being specialised in one single quality, a good conversational agent should be able to seamlessly blend them all into one cohesive conversational flow.

 While the mechanisms by which they operate may be similar, the same conversational AI solution may not be applicable across diverse industries and uses cases.
 In the healthcare industry, there are specific challenges to address which will dictate how organisations go about implementing a virtual assistant.

 The data needed to train a bot may not be readily available in a healthcare institution.
 It is an industry which has traditionally been slow to adopt technological innovations and digital transformation.
 This could be due to the emphasis on human to human interaction (patients expect to be treated in person by doctors), the higher levels of risk and compliance regulations.

-Even if such data is recorded and documented, they may not be labelled.
-Labelling is necessary for any NLP system to extract meaning and establish relations between words and entities.
+Even if such data is recorded and documented, they may not be labeled.
+Labeling is necessary for any NLP system to extract meaning and establish relations between words and entities.
 To complicate matters, some of the communication that needs to be automated may be carried out through unofficial channels like personal messaging or email.
-These may not be documented or labelled.
+These may not be documented or labeled.

-For example, when a user asks about “flu”, they could be referring to “common cold”, “fever” or “diarrhoea”.
+For example, when a user asks about “flu”, they could be referring to “common cold”, “fever” or “diarrhea”.
 Such scenarios require significant disambiguation.

 Conversational AI platforms and vendors will therefore have to work with the hospital management and IT stakeholders to design solutions with their unique KPIs in mind.